phuang1024/piano_video/docs/api-tutorial.rst

 ----

-Now, let's install the add-on into Piano video!
-Before we can do that, there are a few more things to do:
+Before we can install the add-on, there are a few more things to do:

 .. code-block:: python